Table of Contents

 The key is treating AI costs as first-class financial objects rather than siloing them in a separate tool.
 When AI spend flows into the same governance framework as AWS, GCP, and Kubernetes, you get unified visibility and consistent accountability across your entire infrastructure.

-If you're looking for a platform that treats AI costs with the same rigor as cloud spend, complete with Virtual Tagging, anomaly detection, and financial planning, book a demo to see how Finout brings AI cost observability into your FinOps practice.
+If you're looking for a platform that treats AI costs with the same rigor as cloud spend, complete with Virtual Tagging, anomaly detection, financial planning, Billy for natural-language cost queries, MCP for agent-to-agent data access, and FinOps Agents for autonomous anomaly detection and remediationbook a demo to see how Finout brings AI cost observability into your FinOps practice.